This page is for candidates wanting to find out about and prepare to undertake the Scholarly Project.

 Some Certificates of Advanced Training require the successful completion of a Scholarly Project.
 Trainees should consider the research requirements of the Certificates of Advanced Training when planning their Scholarly Project, as they may only need to complete one project to satisfy both requirements.

-It may be submitted on three occasions per year.
+The Scholarly Project may be submitted on three occasions per year.
 Refer to the exam timetable for dates and details.
-The submission form is below.

 Before beginning the project, trainees must submit a project proposal to their Branch Training Committee for approval.